RelationalAI CLI

 Cloning a Database

-Here is an example that clones my-database
+Here’s an example that clones my_database

-to my-database-clone
+to my_database_clone

 :

-rai clone-database my-database-clone my-database
+rai clone-database my_database_clone my_database

 Any subsequent changes to either database will not affect the other.
+Cloning a database fails if the source database does not exist.

 You cannot clone from a database until an engine has executed at least one transaction on that database.